manueich/VBA-OMM/README.md

 To use the MATLAB version of the toolbox simiply download all files and subfolders in folder MATLAB and add them to your path.
 The main function is called VBA_OMM_G.m and contains a detailed description on how to use it.
 To see how the function is used and its inputs are defined, you can run the respective script in the \demo folder.
 A detailed description of the underlying methodology is found in the publication below.
 The core of the VBA approach in MATLAB is copied from the following wesite http://mbb-team.github.io/VBA-toolbox/.

 # Python
-To use the Python version of the toolbox simiply download all files and subfolders in folder Python.
-The main function is called VBA_OMM_G.py and contains a detailed description on how to use it.
-To see how the function is used and its inputs are defined, you can run the respective script in the \demo folder.
+To use the Python version of the toolbox is in the folder called Python.
+It contains a package called "VBA_OMM" with a detailed description in the __init__.py file.
+The package contains an implementation of the VBA method from my other repository (https://github.com/manueich/VBA-python).
+To see hwo the package is used look at the script demo_OMM.py.
 A detailed description of the underlying methodology is found in the publication below.

 # About
 This software has been developed in the context of a PhD project under the supervison of Natasha Khovanova from the School of Engineering at the University of Warwick and John Hattersley from the University Hospitals Coventry and Warwickshire.